 - Set an alarm Sales will start early on Friday morning so get up in time to grab your deal.

 - Sign up to mailing lists Find out what’s on offer as soon as it’s announced.
 Some retailers may even offer advance viewing to people on the mailing list.

 - Know what you’re looking for Avoid sales regrets by only buying products you know you’ll love.
 Make a shortlist using our product reviews, to make sure you’re getting the best products.

 - Check for price-matching schemes Some retailers, such as John Lewis, will honour price matching on Black Friday deals and so could be good places to get started.

 How to make sure you’re getting a good deal

 Which? research into Black Friday deals has found that some products are not actually their best prices on Black Friday.
 Cut through the hype with our price checking advice:

 - Note the price history When you’re making your shortlist ahead of Black Friday, make a note of what each item costs.
 You may find that retailers quote inaccurate ‘before’ prices to overhype their deals, so you’ll be able to check whether they match up to the real recent selling price.
-Our Price Predictor tool could help save you money.

 - Be wary of price comparisons In our experience, offers such as ‘was £100, now £50’ tend to exaggerate the discount you’re getting.